alexandergaldones/api/sell-api.md

 #### Body

 * **btc_amount** - Transaction total amount in bitcoins.   _NOTE: The amount is in BTC format (900mbtc = .9 BTC)._
+* **amount** - Transaction total amount in the passed currency.
 * **currency** - ISO 4217 fiat currency symbol (ie, "PHP", "USD", "SGD").
+* **rate** - Equivalent amount in settlement currency of 1BTC.
+(This can be retrieved from the `sell_quote` API endpoint.)
+The system will respond with an error if this value is outdated.
 * **payment_outlet** - The **outlet_id** as provided by sell qoute api.
 * **other field** - Payment outlets have different required fields such as, and are not limited to, `first_name`, `bank_account_name`, `bank_account_number`, etc. These are listed as **required_fields** when retrieving a sell quote.
 Please refer to the [Payment Outlet Documentation](payment-outlets.html) and the [Sell Quote Documentation](sell-api.html) for more information.